Microsoft SQL Server Transaction Log Settings

 - In the Processing Settings window, on the General tab, select Process transaction logs with this job.

 - In the Processing Settings window, click the SQL tab.

-- To specify a user account that Veeam Agent for Microsoft Windows will use to connect to the Microsoft SQL Server, select the Specify Microsoft SQL Server account with database admin check box and enter a user name and password for the Microsoft Windows user account.
+- To specify a user account that Veeam Agent for Microsoft Windows will use to connect to the Microsoft SQL Server, select the Specify Windows account with sysadmin role on SQL Server check box and enter a user name and password for the Microsoft Windows user account.

 The Microsoft Windows account used to connect to the Microsoft SQL Server must be assigned the following roles: